Ethics & Sustainability

 • Recycled diamonds

-• Miner direct sapphires
+• Miner direct

 Our close and continued relationships with American miners allow us to source your important center stone directly from small family operations in Western Montana.
 We seek out sapphires faceted in the USA whenever possible, meaning your stone never leaves the country and is only touched by the miner, the cutter and us.